anthonyec/staticbuild/README.md

 ## Why

-I used to use `jekyll` for generating [my website](https://anthonycossins.com/).
+I was using `jekyll` for generating [my website](https://anthonycossins.com/).
 But after switching to a new computer, I found it very difficult to setup Ruby, Bundler and all the other junk that was required to get my site running.

-So out of frustration I built my own static site generator within a couple of hours.
+So out of frustration I built my [own static site generator](https://github.com/anthonyec/static_build) within a couple of hours.
 It was messy but it worked.
 And was actually faster than `jekyll` because I don't need it to be as flexible.

 This version of `staticbuild` is an attempt to clean things up while still maintaining it's minimalism-ish.
+Kind following the ["design it twice"](https://www.amazon.co.uk/Philosophy-Software-Design-John-Ousterhout/dp/1732102201) philosophy.

 ## Usage